Texas Business Corporation Attorneys

 Our business attorneys can help you with your corporate legal needs

 Considering organizing your business as a corporation?
 You probably have a lot of questions about whether such an approach makes the most sense for you.
 That’s why it’s important to discuss your business plans with an experienced, business attorney familiar with the applicable state and federal laws that apply to your specific business.
-That’s why you need the Texas business lawyers at Brewer, Pritchard & Buckley, PC.
+That’s why you need the Texas business lawyers at Brewer & Pritchard, P.C.
 We proudly represent business clients nationwide.

 What are the advantages & disadvantages of incorporating as a C corporation?